jimmyqtran/personal_fin_projects/README.md

-# personal_fin_projects
+# Personal Financial Economics Projects
-Just some projects to explore the behavior and relationship of financial indicators using an economic framework
+Just some projects to explore the behavior and relationship of financial indicators using an economics framework.